+Great news for iPhone lovers!
 The Pakistan Telecommunication Authority (PTA) has updated its taxes on iPhones.
-As expected, these taxes are still very high as the price of these premium phones stay high in the international markets.
+As you can see below, the reduction is significant if not substantial.
+However, these taxes are still high as the price of these premium phones stay high in the international markets.

 Here are the latest PTA taxes on iPhone 14:

 However, be mindful of the fact that these taxes change frequently.
 Moreover, they are approximate as market sources quote different numbers for the same phone.

 PTA has kept two separate tax regimes for those who are registering these iPhones on CNIC and passport.
 In the table below, you can see that you may incur lesser taxes if you register your iPhone on your passport as compared to if you register it using your CNIC.
 This is because the government wants to facilitate overseas Pakistanis.
 However, this facility is also available for those Pakistanis who reside in Pakistan with a travel history.